 In addition to the rights above the additional following rights:

 Where you have given consent, you have the right to withdraw previous consent to processing your personal data at any time;

 You have the right to request from us access to and rectification or erasure of personal data or restriction of processing concerning your data;

 You have the right to receive data you have provided to us in a structured, commonly used and machine readable format;

-To exercise any of these rights please contact us (details below).
+To exercise any of these rights please contact our Data Protection representative (details below).

 Telephoning: 01278 439494

 By writing to: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF